What is AI Slop? The 7 Dimensions of Generic Design

 # Structure: 58 - standard section ordering

-Understanding the 7 dimensions is the first step.
-For the full detection and prevention workflow, read our complete guide to anti-AI design in 2026.
-The next step is measuring your own code against them.
-Run npx sailop scan on any project to get your DNA score with a full dimension breakdown.
+Naming the 7 dimensions is step one.
+For the full detection-and-prevention workflow, read the complete guide to anti-AI design in 2026.
+Step two is measuring your own code.
+Run npx sailop scan on any project for a DNA score with the dimension breakdown above.

-The goal isn't to be weird for weirdness' sake.
-It's to be intentional.
-Every design choice should be a choice, not a default.
-That's what separates craft from slop.
-Learn how to detect AI-generated code in 30 seconds using the Sailop CLI.
+The goal isn't weird for weird's sake.
+It's intentional.
+Every design decision should be a decision, not a default — a hue you picked, a curve you tuned, a radius you chose.
+That's the line between craft and slop.
+Next, learn to detect AI-generated code in 30 seconds with the same signals.

 Try Sailop free at sailop.com and see where your code falls on the slop spectrum.